VimsecAu/kb/m365/baselines/exo.md

 #### MS.EXO.16.1v1 Instructions

 Any product meeting the requirements outlined in this baseline policy may be used.
-If the agency uses Microsoft 365 alert policies, see the following implementation steps for [enabling alerts](./defender.md#msdefender51v1-instructions) for additional guidance.
+If the company uses Microsoft 365 alert policies, see the following implementation steps for [enabling alerts](./defender.md#msdefender51v1-instructions) for additional guidance.

 #### MS.EXO.16.2v1 Instructions

 Any product meeting the requirements outlined in this baseline policy may be used.
-If the agency uses Microsoft 365 alert policies, see the following implementation steps to [add email recipients to an alert](./defender.md#msdefender51v1-instructions) for additional guidance.
+If the company uses Microsoft 365 alert policies, see the following implementation steps to [add email recipients to an alert](./defender.md#msdefender51v1-instructions) for additional guidance.